-Moliere appealed, and a divided court of appeals reversed. \\\\ S.W.3d \\\\, 2023 WL 6307992, at \7 (Tex.
+Moliere appealed, and a divided court of appeals reversed. \\\\\S.W.3d \\\\, 2023 WL 6307992, at \7 (Tex.
 App.-Waco Sept.
 28, 2023).
 The court held that a fact issue existed as to whether the City Council had authority to fire Moliere.
 The court noted that, although the City Council passed an ordinance providing that "City Council shall approve the appointment/hiring of all city police officers," it had not passed an ordinance expressly addressing the "termination" of those officers.
 Id. at \5.
 The court then concluded the City's employee manual and the police department's policy-and-procedure manual were ambiguous regarding the City Council's authority to terminate police officers.
 Id. at \6-7.
-The court thus remanded the case to the trial court for further proceedings, id. at \7, without addressing Moliere's distinct contention on appeal that his firing did not comply with his right to due process.
+The court thus remanded the case to the trial court for further proceedings, id. at \7, without addressing Moliere's distinct contention on appeal that he asserted a valid claim for violation of his due process rights.
 The City and Jones petitioned for review.

 The City of Buffalo is a Type A general-law municipality.
-See Tex.
-Loc.
-Gov't Code §§ 5.001-.005 (distinguishing between Type A, B, and C general-law municipalities, home-rule municipalities, and special-law municipalities).
+See TEX.
+LOC.
+GOV'T CODE §§ 5.001-.005 (distinguishing between Type A, B, and C general-law municipalities, home-rule municipalities, and special-law municipalities).
 General-law municipalities "are political subdivisions created by the State and, as such, possess [only] those powers and privileges that the State expressly confers upon them."
 Town of Lakewood Village v.
 Bizios, 493 S.W.3d 527, 531 (Tex.
 2016) (alteration in original) (quoting Tex.
 Dep't of Transp. v.
 City of Sunset Valley, 146 S.W.3d 637, 645 (Tex.
 2004)).
 Most of those powers are granted through various provisions in the Local Government Code.
 See id.